HR Professional Home

 .110 Statutory Authority

-.111 Section 130.6 of the Civil Service Law provides that the Director of the Division of Classification and Compensation may authorize payment of additional compensation, called a Shift Pay Differential, to employees regularly assigned to work on a shift other than a normal day shift, in specific titles, or occupations under certain specified conditions.
+.111 Section 130.6 of the Civil Service Law provides that the Director of the Division of Classification and Compensation may authorize payment of additional compensation, called a Shift Pay Differential, when prevailing compensation practices in private or other public employment result in a rate of pay or wage differential for a work shift that is higher than that paid to state employees in the same occupation.
 All such determinations are subject to the approval of the Director of the Division of the Budget.

 .120 Purpose

-.121 The purpose of Shift Pay Differentials is to help the State attract and retain employees to work other than normal daily shifts in particular occupations and areas of the State.
+.121 The purpose of Shift Pay Differentials is to help the State attract and retain employees to work other than normal day shifts.

 .130 Approved Salary Differentials

-.131 The Division of Classification and Compensation has developed a Salary Differential Search Engine to look up approved Increased Hiring Salaries (Section 130.4), Shift Pay Differentials (Section 130.6), and Geographic Pay Differentials (Section 130.7).
-The Salary Differential Search Engine is an advisory tool only and should not be used to convey any "official" salary offer to any candidate.
-For an "official" salary calculation with an approved Salary Differential, contact the Office of the State Comptroller's Payroll Unit.
+.131 The Division of Classification and Compensation maintains a Salary Differential Search Engine to look up approved Increased Hiring Salaries (Section 130.4), Shift Pay Differentials (Section 130.6), and Geographic Pay Differentials (Section 130.7).
+The Salary Differential Search Engine is an advisory tool only; for an "official" salary calculation with an approved Salary Differential, contact the Office of the State Comptroller's Payroll Unit.

 .2 PROCEDURE